-- Continue to develop lead generation opportunities targeted at acquiring top prospects as clients, with a primary focus on group weekend business, followed by business and leisure travelers. - Solution Final Section 2015 Fina - Work with the ICVB's digital agency to execute fully integrated meetings microcampaigns that incorporate remarketing, video, and SEM to generate leads and requests for proposal. - Seek additional lead generation programs to target specific market segments through advertising buys and third-party agreements as budget allows. - □ Optimize marketing investment in existing lead generating platforms. - Substitution >> Utilize messaging and campaigns tailored to safety as an opportunity to market to new clients. - Continue to use the new Las Colinas entertainment district development including the Westin headquarter hotel, the Texican Court, as well as existing Urban Center hotels, and the Toyota Music Factory as an opportunity to re-market to previous "lost business" clients. - Solution As budget allows, utilize retargeting opportunities through partnerships with Multiview and MPI to capture meeting planner interest. - Engage in "drip" marketing automation to engage prospects with highly targeted messaging.
+- Continue to develop lead generation opportunities targeted at acquiring top prospects as clients, with a primary focus on group weekend business, followed by business and leisure travelers. - ≥ Engage search engine marketing (SEM) programs to increase the number of requests for proposals, as well as room nights booked by individual business travelers. - work with the ICVB's digital agency to execute fully integrated meetings microcampaigns that incorporate remarketing, video, and SEM to generate leads and requests for proposal. - Seek additional lead generation programs to target specific market segments through advertising buys and third-party agreements as budget allows. - u Optimize marketing investment in existing lead generating platforms. - □ Utilize messaging and campaigns tailored to safety as an opportunity to market to new clients. - Sontinue to use the new Las Colinas entertainment district development including the Westin headquarter hotel, the Texican Court, as well as existing Urban Center hotels, and the Toyota Music Factory as an opportunity to re-market to previous "lost business" clients. - As budget allows, utilize retargeting opportunities through partnerships with Multiview and MPI to capture meeting planner interest. - Engage in "drip" marketing automation to engage prospects with highly targeted messaging.